MattVSTS/mattvsts.github.io/_posts/2024-09-27-measuring-github-copilot.md

 tags: [github]
 ---
-GitHub Copilot is amazing... but you can't just roll it out all of a sudden with no planin a large engineering organisation! ß
+GitHub Copilot is amazing... but you can't just roll it out all of a sudden with no planin a large engineering organisation!

-Flipping the switch on without a proper configuration would be plain dangerous (think about he risk of accepting licensed code without training on triaging), but once tßhis is addressed the most common thing I am asked about is:
+Flipping the switch on without a proper configuration would be plain dangerous (think about he risk of accepting licensed code without training on triaging), but once this is addressed the most common thing I am asked about is:

 > how do I measure the productivity impact of GitHub Copilot?